In the Trenches: Sales Compensation Plans that Work in the Real World

 Final Thoughts:

 Both bonus-based and commission-based IC models will allow you to compensate your reps fairly and motivate them to achieve set goals.
-The key is to come up with a compensation strategy that works the best for you and your unique company goals.
+The key is to come up with a SaaS sales compensation plan that works the best for you and your unique company goals.

 There are some ways that can help you decide which commission structure is ideal for your organization.
 For example, focusing on making your sales process effective, designing your commission structure around company goals and benchmarking with industry standards can help.